pongo-pygmaeus/jquery_ajax_skeleton/README.md

 ## Run it
 * ` $ Shotgun` or `$ Unicorn` (look into the difference)

-## For some really good reading, look at the copy of jquery.js
+## Also:
-## in public/js/
+* For some really good reading, look at the copy of jquery.js in public/js/